ddvorkin/SmartAlarm/README.md

-SmartAlarm for cs580S by Gaurang Dhake & David Dvorkin
+SmartAlarm for cs580S David Dvorkin

 Functional and presentable.